Effectiveness of Text, Acoustic, and Lattice-based representations in Spoken Language Understanding tasks: Experiments and Results

 \subsection{Experiments}

-Experiments from \textbf{EXP1} - \textbf{EXP4} correspond to the results of conventional NLU/SLU techniques.
-As described in Section \ref{subsec:pipeline_slu}, these experiments use our own implementation of the HERMIT architecture \cite{vanzo-etal-2019-hierarchical}.
-As can be observed in Table \ref{tab:results}, differences among these experiments are on the type of data used for training and evaluating the HERMIT model, i.e., combinations of either manual transcripts or 1-best ASR outputs. \textbf{EXP5} correspond to the experiments done using WCN-based representations (Section \ref{subsec:WCN}).
-For this experiment, WNC are generated from the XLS-R model fine-tuned to SLURP.
-Finally, \textbf{EXP6-EXP8} correspond to the experiments done using the crosmodal transformer described in Section \ref{subsec:MulT}.
-We evaluate the performance of this approach under circumstances where the XLS-R model is not adapted to the target domain (EXP6), where XLS-R is adapted to SLURP (EXP7), and when acoustic embeddings are obtained from HuBERT (EXP8).\footnote{ To generate the acoustic embeddings we followed the \mbox{SpeechBrain}~\cite{speechbrain} SLURP recipe: \url{https://github.com/speechbrain/speechbrain/tree/develop/recipes/SLURP}}
+Experiments from \textbf{EXP1} - \textbf{EXP7} correspond to the results of conventional NLU/SLU techniques.
+As described in Section \ref{subsec:pipeline_slu}, these experiments use our implementation of the HERMIT architecture \cite{vanzo-etal-2019-hierarchical}.
+As can be observed in Table \ref{tab:results}, differences among these experiments are on the type of data used for training and evaluating the HERMIT model, i.e., combinations of either manual transcripts or 1-best ASR outputs. \textbf{EXP8} - \textbf{EXP9} correspond to the experiments done using WCN-based representations (Section \ref{subsec:WCN}).
+Notice that for both set of experiments, i.e., conventional NLU and WCN-based, we usde the XLS-R model, not-adapted and adapted to SLURP, to obtain the transcripts and WCNs respectively.
+Finally, \textbf{EXP10-EXP12} corresponds to the experiments done using the crossmodal transformer described in Section \ref{subsec:MulT}.
+Similarly, we evaluate the performance of this approach under circumstances where the XLS-R model is not adapted to the target domain (EXP10), and when adapted to SLURP (EXP11), and one last experiment using acoustic embeddings obtained from HuBERT (EXP12) model.\footnote{ To generate the acoustic embeddings we followed the \mbox{SpeechBrain}~\cite{speechbrain} SLURP recipe: \url{https://github.com/speechbrain/speechbrain/tree/develop/recipes/SLURP}}